hypernova2002/lightning-api/README.md

 ## Code of Conduct

-Everyone interacting in the Lightning::Api project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lightning-api/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Lightning Api project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/lightning-api/blob/master/CODE_OF_CONDUCT.md).